N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

 - Explanation and secondary evidence if any requested document is unavailable

-E-Notification: If you are filing your Form N-600K at one of the USCIS Lockbox facilities and want to receive an email and/or text message we accept your form, complete Form G-1145, E-Notification of Application/Petition Acceptance, and clip it to the first page of your application.
+E-Notification: To receive an email or text message when we accept your form, complete Form G-1145, E-Notification of Application/Petition Acceptance, and clip it to the front of the form.

 Attorney or representative: You may be represented, at no expense to the U.S. government, by an attorney or other duly authorized representative.
 Your representative must submit Form G-28, Notice of Entry or Appearance as Attorney or Representative, with your Form N-600K.
 Your representative may also submit Form G-28 at the time of your interview.